MichaelRingleb/Auto_Polymerization/README.md

 ### **Key Features:**

-- **Error-Safe Transfers**: All liquid transfers use robust error handling with COM port conflict resolution
+- **Error-Safe Transfers**: All liquid and gas transfers use robust error handling with COM port conflict resolution and exponential backoff.
+- **Absorbance Stability Monitoring**: Functionalization completion is detected by monitoring absorbance stability at 520 nm.
+- **Final Argon Push**: After modification, the UV/VIS cell is cleared with a controlled argon push.
-- **Config-Driven**: All parameters configurable through `platform_config.py`
+- **Config-Driven & DRY**: All parameters are set in `platform_config.py` and all code follows DRY principles.
+- **Comprehensive Logging & Docstrings**: All hardware actions and errors are logged; all modules and functions have standardized docstrings.
+- **Batch Processing**: UV-VIS and NMR data are processed in batch with duplicate protection and robust file handling.
-- **Modular Design**: Each workflow step is a separate, testable module
+- **Modular Design**: Each workflow step is a separate, testable module for easy extension and maintenance.
-- **Comprehensive Logging**: Detailed logging throughout all operations
-- **Data Management**: Organized data storage with summary file generation
+- **Robust Error Handling**: All modules include error handling and logging for safe unattended operation.

 ---